 Back to top

 How often should I re-varnish my canoe?

 With normal use, you might re-varnish every 3-4 years to ensure optimal protection and longevity for your craft.
 Always store your boat out of direct sunlight.
 Of course it will depend on how much you use your boat.
 Regular inspection to check the integrity of the varnish will tell you when to re-apply – if it is wearing off then don’t wait to apply more.

 What type of varnish do you recommend?

-Ted prefers Pettit Hi-Build varnish because it builds up layers easily and offers excellent UV protection.
-You can order Pettit Hi-Build from our shop here [LINK].
+Ted recommends either Epifanes Clear Gloss Varnish or Pettit Hi-Build varnish because it builds up layers easily and offers excellent UV protection.
+You can order Epifanes varnish from our shop here.

 How is Bear Mountain Boats affiliated with Noah's Marine?

 Since the retirement of Ron Frenette at Canadian Canoes, we have partnered with Noah's Marine in Toronto, Ontario so we can continue to supply canoe, kayak, and small boat kits and materials.
 While the high quality standard of our products has not changed, the partnership allows us to offer a wider variety of components and much better shipping rates especially for our US customers.
 We will continue to provide technical advice and support to builders via phone and email.